AlexandreDecan/sismic/docs/time.rst

 You can quite easily write your own clock implementation, for example if you need to synchronize different distributed interpreters.
-Simply subclass the :py:class:`~sismic.clock.BaseClock` base class.
+Simply subclass the :py:class:`~sismic.clock.Clock` base class.

-.. autoclass:: sismic.clock.BaseClock
+.. autoclass:: sismic.clock.Clock
     :members:
     :member-order: bysource
     :noindex: